Kairotic/liveloom/paper/paper.md

 The suggestive nature of instructions sent via the solenoids reminds of the live coding choreographic work of Sicchio (xxx).
-We can think of this process as not directly live coding a textile weave, but instead suggesting bodily movements to producing that weave.
+We can think of this process as not directly live coding a textile weave, but instead suggesting bodily movements to produce the weave.
 When live coding people rather than computers, it is humane to respect their ability to exercise creativity and agency in the way they interpret instructions given to them.